The Maple Ridge Christmas Festival is a one-day event with live entertainment and a parade in early December.

 For more information about the winter holiday community event, click Maple Ridge Christmas Festival.

-To learn more about the area, click Maple Ridge and Pitt Meadows.
+To learn more about the area, see our article about Maple Ridge’s Best Places.

 For lists of other events taking place this time of year in the Lower Mainland check out the following: